JAGFx/ets2-dashboard-skin/README.md

 ```

 ### Resources

-I provide all resources what i'm use to develop this dashboard.
-Such as svg, AI file for svg or others element who can be need to contribute too.
+I provide all resources what I'm use to develop this dashboard.
+Such as svg, AI file for svg or others element who can
+be need to contribute too.

 See the [RESOURCES.md](doc/RESOURCES.md) section to get more details